dockstore/dockstore/_docs/getting-started-with-wdl.md

 }
 ```

 Finally, we have a metadata section where we can store key value pairs.
-It is freeform, so we could put anything here.
+It is free-form, so we could put anything here.
 Dockstore is able to pick up author, email, and description if they are defined here.
 All metadata values must be a single-line string.

 The description field can be used to add documentation and Dockstore will treat the string as markdown, rendering accordingly.
 When writing a description in markdown that requires newlines, specify the newlines with \n or specify a blank line with \n\n.